 Some elements more specifically mark identity construction in boys.
-First, it would seem that boys have more difficulty with the transition from secondary school to college (Roy et al., 2012c, p.
+First, "it would seem that boys have more difficulty with the transition from secondary school to college" (Roy, Bouchard and Turcotte, 2012c, p.
 62).
-This transition can be particularly difficult for young indigenous boys, who then no longer have an environment that is familiar to them and are suddenly part of a cultural minority (Gauthier, 2015, p.
-13; Joncas & Lavoie, 2015).
-Indeed, when they arrive at college, indigenous and non-indigenous boys are markedly less certain about what they want to do later in life and make their career choices later than girls do (Boutin, 2011).
+Indeed, when they arrive at college, they are markedly less certain about what they want to do later in life and make their career choices later than girls do (Boutin, 2011).
 They also arrive at college in search of independence, which they perceive as a condition necessary for their own identity development.
-In keeping with their desire for emancipation and their affirmation of identity, boys seem more inclined to develop individual learning styles and to circumvent the rules determined by the school world (Roy et al., 2012c, p.
+In keeping with their desire for emancipation and their affirmation of identity, boys "seem more inclined to develop individual learning styles and to circumvent the rules determined by the school world" (Roy, Bouchard and Turcotte, 2012c, p.
 62).